bakirgrbic/electra-elc/README.md

 NOTE:
 This project is still a work in progress.
-- ELC-BERT doesn't work with eval_wos.py and eval_blimp.sh.
+- eLc-bert doesn't work with finetune.py and eval_blimp.sh.
 Not tested for finetune.sh
-- ELECTRA-ELC doesn't work with eval_wos.py and not tested for finetune.sh
+- tiny-electra-elc doesn't work with finetune.py and not tested for finetune.sh
-- ELECTRA-PT work with all scripts (This is a vanilla ELECTRA-tiny)
+- tiny-electra work with all scripts (This is a vanilla ELECTRA-tiny)

 ## How to Run
 Tested on MacOS and AWS Sagemaker environments.